Bad credit does not have to be a life sentence. Credit history is no doubt an integral part of everyday life, it’s just about impossible to avoid.

 Conventional wisdom would be to spend only what you can afford but in addition, you should never spend more than 30% of your available credit.
 However, to re-establish good credit, aim for using only 10 percent of your available credit limit.

 Keeping balances low and not maxing out credit cards will help rebuild credit.
 Replace old credit-destructive habits with new ones.
 Charge only what you can afford.

-3. Steer clear of bad credit cards
+3. Steer clear of too many credit cards

-4. Get New Credit
+4. Apply for Easy to Get Credit Cards

 A great choice for new credit is the OpenSky® Secured Visa® Credit Card.
 There is no credit check and no checking account required.
 You determine your own credit limit with an FDIC-Insured deposit ranging from $200 to $3,000.